Increase responsibility in yourself or your team

 What is an example of diffusion of responsibility?

 While you’re immediately uncomfortable, you look around and notice all of the other people around you and the woman.
-“Someone must have already called emergency services or run to get help,” you think to yourself.
+“Someone must have already reported the emergency situation or run to get help,” you think to yourself.
 “So, she’s probably taken care of.”
-You shake the thought to do something out of your mind and continue to enjoy sightseeing, leaving the responsibility to care for the woman to someone else.
+You shake the thought of doing something out of your mind and continue to enjoy sightseeing, leaving the responsibility of caring for the woman to someone else.

 Because so many people are present in the situation, it’s easy to pass off the responsibility to a fellow bystander or assume another person has already taken care of it.
 Plus, if you have little experience helping someone with an injury, you may feel unqualified to insert yourself into the moment.
-However, if everyone feels the same way and shirks responsibility, no action will be taken which ends poorly for the person in need.
+However, if everyone feels the same way and shirks responsibility, no action will be taken which can result in negative outcomes for the person in need.

 Is diffusion of responsibility related to the bystander effect?